Skip to the main content.

 Taking into account previous research, they hypothesized that biofuel components in diesel could be providing energy for microbial populations of bacteria like Acetobacter, which was the genus of bacteria most abundant in previous samples that underwent DNA sequencing.

-But it should also be noted that there are numerous other types of bacteria that could be consuming fuel components, in addition to other types of microbes themselves (fungi, eukaryotic).
+But it should also be noted that numerous other types of bacteria could be consuming fuel components, in addition to other types of microbes themselves (fungi, eukaryotic).

-The EPA also stated that they believed the numbers of tank (42 systems), their diversity of type and operation and maintenance practices, and their nationwide locations, this could lead them to declare the findings to be valuable in improving the understanding of the extent of the problem.
+The EPA also stated that they believed the number of tanks (42 systems), their diversity of type and operation and maintenance practices, and their nationwide locations, could lead them to declare the findings to be valuable in improving the understanding of the extent of the problem.

-Now they are doing Phase 3, in conjunction with the Coordinating Research Council is currently of development and will seek to look more closely into the causes.
+Now they are doing Phase 3, in conjunction with the Coordinating Research Council is currently in development and will seek to look more closely into the causes.

 They may not have found the smoking gun in this study, but they’re a lot closer to the point than when they started.
 So, the study was a success – it got them a lot closer to their ultimate goals than they were before.